Brink-Software/AksWorkshop/labs/lab3-workloads/LAB.md

 ## 1. Creating and running a pod in kubernetes

-Lets start by creating a namespace for all the work we will be doing this lab, and setting it as the default namespace.
+Let's start by creating a namespace for all the work we will be doing this lab, and setting it as the default namespace.

 ```powershell
 kubectl create namespace lab3
 kubectl config set-context --current --namespace=lab3
 ```

-Now lets create a new .NET 5 web application, you can follow along with the steps here or you can use visual studio and add docker support.
+Now let's create a new .NET 5 web application, you can follow along with the steps here or you can use visual studio and add docker support.

 ```powershell
 mkdir lab3